- Medicare benefit periods usually involve Part A (hospital care).

 There are many variations in Medicare Advantage plans, so it’s best to read your coverage documents for details.
 You can also call your plan if you have specific questions.

-If you’re already in a hospital, you can ask to speak with a case worker or benefits specialist, who can help you understand your estimate costs.
+If you’re already in a hospital, you can ask to speak with a caseworker or benefits specialist, who can help you understand your estimated costs.

 Certainly, Medicare benefit periods can be confusing.
 If you have specific questions regarding Medicare Part A costs and how a service you need will be covered, you can contact these sources for help:

 - Medicare.
 You can call Medicare directly at 800-MEDICARE with a specific question related to your benefit periods.

 - State Health Insurance Assistance Program (SHIP).
 SHIP is dedicated to providing help on the state and local level for questions about Medicare.
 To find your state’s contact information, click here.

 If you have Medicare Advantage (Part C) plan or a supplemental policy, such as Medigap, contact your insurance provider.
 It may be helpful to have examples of specific situations, dates, and times to help define your benefit periods.